+The board shall purchase a blanket fidelity bond for school employees.
 The amount of the bond shall be determined by the board.

 A position bond in the amount of \$ 100,000 is required for the treasurer, clerk and superintendent.
 A position bond may be purchased by the board for district employees as follows: